mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 > ⚠️ Be careful when using the free solo mode with non-string options, as it may cause type mismatch.
 > The value created by typing into the textbox is always a string, regardless of the type of the options.
->
-> If you use the `getOptionLabel` prop in free solo mode, you must make sure it accepts both the option type and a string.

 ### Creatable